Masters (snooker): 2004–present

 Ronnie O'Sullivan won his seventh Masters title in 2017, overtaking Stephen Hendry's previous record of six.
 This was O'Sullivan's third Masters title in four years, having also won in 2014 and 2016.
 He reached the final again in 2019, extending his record number of appearances in the final to 13, in 25 overall appearances at the Masters tournament; however, he was outplayed by Judd Trump who claimed his first Masters title with a solid 10–4 victory.
 O'Sullivan chose not to enter the tournament in 2020.

+In 2020, Stuart Bingham became the oldest champion in tournament history at age 43 after beating Ali Carter.
+Next year the tournament was played behind closed doors due to the COVID-19 pandemic, where China's Yan Bingtao defeated John Higgins to become the youngest winner since 1995.
+The following year crowds returned and the tournament continued at its traditional home of Alexandra Palace: Australia's Neil Robertson won in 2022 and Judd Trump in 2023.
+But nothing could beat 2024 when Ronnie O'Sullivan extended his own record by securing an eighth Masters victory at age 48, stopping an inspired run by Ali Carter.
+In 2025, Shaun Murphy captured his second title with a defeat of Kyren Wilson, the highlight of his appeanace was a maximum 147 break during his semi-final run that wowed the North London crowds.

 Format

 The format has been largely unchanged since 1984 and the tournament generally involves the leading 16 players in the world rankings.
 There was a wild-card round from 1990 to 2010.

 The defending Masters champion is seeded 1 while the current World Champion is seeded 2 (assuming that it is a different player).
 The remaining places are then allocated to the top players in the world rankings, seeded in order of those rankings.
-Since the defending champion and current World Champion are normally ranked in the top 16, the field generally consists of the top 16 ranked players.
+Since the defending champion and current World Champion are normally ranked in the top 16, the field generally consists of the top 16-ranked players.
 The exceptions have been: